dev-bhoomi/Css_Project-30/README.md

-#Git Logo with HTML and CSS
+#Taddy Face with HTML and CSS

-This project features a minimalist representation of the Git logo created using HTML and CSS.
-The aim was to design a simplified version of the iconic Git logo for use in web development projects.
+This project features a charming Taddy Face created using HTML and CSS.
+The aim was to design a whimsical and visually appealing representation of a teddy bear face for a touch of creativity..
 ## Demo

 Insert gif or link to demo